debasishdastrp/Android-15_DualBoot_ABpartition/README.md

     dd if=/tmp/tools/recovery_b.img of=/dev/block/by-name/recovery_b

 5.5.
 Now reboot the device to system.
-Secondary OS will boot.
+Secondary OS will boot.<br>
 5.6.
-After initial Android setup, reboot the device to secondary recovery and enable ADB 5.7.
-Connect using adb and mount tools partition using steps / commands mentioned earlier in 3.b.
+After initial Android setup, reboot the device to secondary recovery and enable ADB<br>
+5.7.
+Connect using adb and mount tools partition using steps / commands mentioned earlier in 3.b.<br>
 5.8.
 Now take metadata partition backup to tools partition using following command.

     dd if=/dev/block/by-name/metadata of=metadata_a.img